Oleksii-Adamov/clinical-trial-optimization/README.md

 ## Summary

-I partition input points into clusters, optimize discrepancy for each cluster individually using QAOA, then unite solutions.
+I partition input points into clusters, optimize discrepancy for each cluster individually using QAOA, then unite the solutions.

 ## Clustering